|

 b.
 Evaluating

-the IW/claimant being granted PTD:
+likelihood of the IW being granted PTD:

 a) Claim